 Some custom SharePoint products make changes to the web.config of a Web application via SPWebConfigModification objects to support their features.
-Sometimes, we need to remove these changes for a particular Web application (usually because the custom product is never used on this Web application), but it’s not a good idea to manually remove the text, because the web.config would not match what has been set in the configuration database and might cause problems.
+Sometimes, we need to remove these changes for a particular Web application (usually because the custom product is never used on this Web application).
+Still, manually removing the text is not a good idea because the web.config would not match what has been set in the configuration database and might cause problems.
 In this article, I will demonstrate how to properly remove these web.config settings using PowerShell.

 How can I remove a web.config modification properly using PowerShell?